LWP Lyme Plus Test Kit

 14 different babesia species, 24 different bartonella species, 21 different borrelia species, 2 ehrlichia.
 Commonly causing Lymes disease, Cat Scratch disease and Relapsing Fever.
-61 vials for use by AK practitioners, NAET practitioners.
+For use by AK practitioners, NAET practitioners.
 MORO and BICOM practitioners etc.

 LY 01 Anaplasma Phagocytophilum / Ehrlichia Phagocytophilum

 Causes human granulocytic anaplasmosis.
 Symptoms may include fever, severe headache, muscle aches (myalgia), chills and shaking, similar to the symptoms of influenza.
 GI symptoms occur in less than half of patients and a skin rash is seen in less than 10% of patients.
 It is also characterized by thrombocytopenia, leukopenia, and elevated serum transaminase levels in the majority of infected patients.

 LY 02 Babesia Bigemina

 North and South America, Southern Europe, Africa, Asia and Australia.